bodkan/slendr/cran-comments.md

-This fixes one "checking S3 generic/method consistency" warning that has recently appeared in CRAN check results.
+This fixes a "checking S3 generic/method consistency" warning that has recently appeared in CRAN check results.

 # R CMD check results